CraigBladow/cc41/README.md

 | x<=y? | Test if x is less than or equal to y.
 | x<y?  | Test if x is less than y.
 | x>y?  | Test if x is greater than y.
 | xeq   | Execute a program starting at the given program label.
+XEQ does not clear errors (see ERRNO).

 ## Progam Development Functions
 These features help in devloping and debugging programs.
 A list of up to 25 registers may be monitored.
 The contents of the registers will be displayed everytime the statck is displayed.
 Registers can be added and removed one at a time using WATCH and UNWATCH respectively.
 WATCH and UNWATCH take the same arguments as VIEW.
 | Name  | Description
 | ----- | ------------ |
 | clwatch | Clear the list of watch registers.
-| unwatch (0-999, ind, st)| Unwatch the referenced storage register
+| unwatch (0 to 999, ind, st)| Unwatch the referenced storage register
-| watch (0-999, ind, st)| Watch the referenced storage register.
+| watch (0 to 999, ind, st)| Watch the referenced storage register.

 ## File Operations (Extended Memory)
 Data and text file operations are not currently supported in CC41.